 When you have been charged with a crime, or are facing charges, it might be a good idea to speak to a Decatur attorney from The Lynch Law Group to find out what options you may have.
 These types of charges can have a serious repercussion on your life and may lead to heavy fines, imprisonment, probation, a permanent record, and more.
 Because the legal system is complex and has a number of intricate laws and loopholes, it may be possible for a lawyer to reduce or eliminate your charges.

 The Lynch Law Group is the kind of Decatur attorney you can count on for fair representation in a court of law.
 As a determined criminal defense attorney, Andrew has helped thousands of clients, both adult and juvenile, avoid harsh penalties.
-To speak with an attorney in Decatur GA, such as Andrew R. Lynch, P.C., please call our firm now.
+To speak with an attorney in Decatur GA, such as The Lynch Law Group, please call our firm now.